Homepage

 How do you know if you can check-in online?

-For some destinations, online check-in may not yet be available for all services, so do check your airline’s website.
+For some destinations, online check-in may not be available due to travel restrictions or additional document checks.
+Check your airline’s website.

 If your airline has an app, download it to your smartphone.
 It will prompt you when check-in opens, allow you to update your booking if you need to and also advise you of any changes or delays to your aircraft.